freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-f.md

 ---
 # --description--

-We know that JavaScript has a variety of data types, including strings, numbers and booleans.
-We can use comparison operators to compare these data types and make decisions based on the results.
+You know that JavaScript has a variety of data types, including strings, numbers and booleans.
+You can use comparison operators to compare these data types and make decisions based on the results.

 The following comparison operators are available in JavaScript: